Firoz-Thapa/Plant_Monitoring_System/README.md

 ### 6. 📊 Dashboard Preview
 Link to the Web site : http://20.238.28.249/

+Link to the Demonstration of the Project : https://youtube.com/shorts/d9t6aGMO5Po?feature=share

 The dashboard displays:
 - Real-Time Soil Moisture with graphs.
 - Historical data for the past hour.